 7. The Boyfriend Project

-So as her sister continues to read the tweets, she puts the puzzle pieces together, shows up at the restaurant, and figures out the mystery.
-The boy she’s dating is not only two-timing her, and he’s three-timing her because another girl in the same situation who read about this date on Twitter shows up at the restaurant!
+So, as her sister continues to read the tweets, she puts the puzzle pieces together, shows up at the restaurant, and figures out the mystery.
+The boy she’s dating is not only two-timing her, but he’s three-timing her because another girl in the same situation who read about this date on Twitter shows up at the restaurant!
 They all have it out with him.

 They decide to make a boyfriend pact so that they can take time away from guys, work on themselves, and find new hobbies, whatever that may be.
 Then she meets a guy at work who’s not all he says he is.
 It turns out he’s undercover for the FBI because there’s some fishy stuff going down at her job, and she doesn’t know any of this.
 They end up falling in love at first.